Viq111/HemeraEnder3/README.md

 Two things worth mentioning:
 - The `DC, D6, FD and FF` values are **correct** (opposite of what's in the BLTouch kit guide), this is because you are flashing the **bootloader and not the firmware**.
-- There is one step not mentioned is to select the correct microprocessor that's on your board
+- There is one step not mentioned in the guide: you need to select the correct microprocessor that is on your board

 After you have succesfully flashed the bootloader, you'll be able to repeatedly flash the firmware with an attached Octoprint (or similar)